Nanovate CoP - Corrosion and wear protection for steel

 6) High Spalling Resistance

-The high elastic limit (1.5%) of nanocrystalline Nanovate CoP makes for high spalling resistance in high strain applications.
+The high elastic limit (~1%) of nanocrystalline Nanovate CoP makes for high spalling resistance in high strain applications.
 This stands it apart from other processes like thermal sprayed (HVOF) ceramic materials which have a very low strain capability and have a tendency to spall under repeated high strain applications.
+See our blog post comparing Nanovate CoP to HVOF for more details.

 Want to know more?